Let Amy Poehler and Maya Rudolph Take You On A Girls Trip To Netflix's

 The women who saved this year's host-less Oscars are joining forces for an even better project: a Netflix movie.
 The first trailer for Wine Country (starring Amy Poehler, Maya Rudolph, Tina Fey, and more) has dropped and will have you cracking open the rosé this spring so you can settle in with the queens of comedy.

-Wine Country stars Rachel Dratch as Rebecca, who gets away with a group of friends (played by Poehler, Rudolph, Ana Gasteyer, Paula Pell, and Emily Spivey) in honor of her 50th birthday.
-Poehler's Abby has put together a full Napa vacation in honor of old times and in hopes of bringing the spark back to their long-running, long-neglected friendships.
-However, this reunion has notes of drama as the women realize their lives and their relationships may not be everything they had hoped.
+Wine Country stars Rachel Dratch as Rebecca, who gets away with a group of friends (played by Poehler, Rudolph, Ana Gasteyer, Paula Pell, and Emily Spivey) in honour of her 50th birthday.
+Poehler's Abby has put together a full Napa vacation in honour of old times and in hopes of bringing the spark back to their long-running, long-neglected friendships.
+However, this reunion has notes of drama as the women realise their lives and their relationships may not be everything they had hoped.

 Advertisement